-The seafood Thai omelette, or Khai Jiao, on rice is unique to Bangkok and is a wonder to behold.
-It takes all of 48 seconds to make (I timed it) and is mouth wateringly delicious.
+The seafood Thai omelet, or Khai Jiao, on rice, is unique to Bangkok and is a wonder to behold.
+It takes all of 48 seconds to make (I timed it) and is mouth-wateringly delicious.
 Approach any street food vendor, but especially one on Khao San Road that has at least a couple of people queuing up for food, since as a general rule you can assess how good the food is going to be by the number of people waiting.
-When you order, watch as the cook prepares you a little box of white rice and then pours a pre-prepared egg mixture of prawns, mussels, cuttlefish, oysters or crab at your discretion, green onion, and some tantalising sauces into a sizzling wok.
-The cook then gently stir the mixture with a spatula and swirl the wok over the fire, before gloriously flipping the omelette to show its golden and lightly browned other side, then it is scooped out of the wok and placed onto its bed of rice.
+When you order, watch as the cook prepares you a little box of white rice and then pours a pre-prepared egg mixture of prawns, mussels, cuttlefish, oysters, or crab at your discretion, green onion, and some tantalizing sauces into a sizzling wok.
+The cook then gently stir the mixture with a spatula and swirl the wok over the fire, before gloriously flipping the omelet to show its golden and lightly brown side, then it is scooped out of the wok and placed onto its bed of rice.

 Mango Sticky Rice

 Mango sticky rice, also known as khao neow in Thai, is an unexpected yet undeniably fresh dessert to have in Bangkok.
 The dish consists of slices of succulent mango on a bed of sticky rice and topped with a thickened coconut cream and sugar sauce.
 Often, street stalls will sprinkle yellow mung beans on the dessert for a pretty and crunchy finish.
 Desserts in Thailand aren’t easy to come by, especially at street stalls unless you want waffles slathered in nutella or sweet dumplings, so if you’re looking for something a little bit lighter then mango sticky rice is the perfect treat.

 Tom Yum Soup